 Before You Start

-Smoked ham has long been a staple at Easter brunch--and it's also an alternative to turkey at Thanksgiving, particularly in the South.
-You can buy ham already smoked or you can smoke your own--starting with either a fresh ham or a fully cured and cooked ham.
-In either case, smoking a ham will take you a good eight hours.
+Smoked ham has long been a staple at Easter brunch — and it's also an alternative to turkey at Thanksgiving, particularly in the South.
+You can buy ham already smoked or you can smoke your own — starting with either a fresh ham or a fully cured and cooked ham.
+When you wonder how long to smoke a ham, remember that this is an all day process.
+Smoking a ham will take you a good eight hours.

 Starting from Scratch